Pinafore/qb/README.md

 (eg `data/models/sentence.16.vw`)
 3. Start Qanta server: `python3 cli.py qanta_stream`
 4. Start Spark Streaming job: `python3 cli.py spark_stream`

+### AWS S3 Checkpoint/Restore

+To provide and easy way to version, checkpoint, and restore runs of qanta we provide a script to manage that at `aws_checkpoint.py`.
+We assume that you set an environment variable `QB_AWS_S3_BUCKET` to where you want to checkpoint to and restore from.
+We assume that we have full access to all the contents of the bucket so we suggest creating a dedicated bucket.

 ### Problems you may encounter